Medical expert of the article

 Toxic effect

-Treatment of Tourette's syndrome with other medications
+Treatment of Tourette syndrome with other drugs

-In open studies, it has been shown that nicotine can potentiate the action of neuroleptics on motor and vocal tics in Tourette's syndrome.
-Scientists noted a significant decrease in the severity of tics after 24 hours of using a patch with nicotine.
-The improvement lasted an average of 11 days (if the treatment of Tourette's syndrome was not disrupted).
-In other open studies, similar results were obtained with the use of a nicotine patch as a monotherapy in Tourette's syndrome.
-It is known that nicotine affects many neurotransmitter systems.
-By stimulating nicotinic acetylcholine receptors, it enhances the release of beta-endorphin, dopamine, serotonin, norepinephrine, acetylcholine and corticosteroids.
-However, the mechanism by which nicotine potentiates the action of neuroleptics in Tourette's syndrome remains unclear.
-The potentiating effect of nicotine can be blocked by a nicotinic receptor antagonist with meqylamine.
+Open studies have shown that nicotine can potentiate the effect of neuroleptics on motor and vocal tics in Tourette syndrome.
+Scientists noted a significant reduction in the severity of tics after 24 hours of using a nicotine patch.
+The improvement lasted an average of 11 days (if the treatment of Tourette syndrome was not disrupted).
+In other open studies, similar results were obtained using a nicotine patch as monotherapy for Tourette syndrome.
+Nicotine is known to affect many neurotransmitter systems.
+By stimulating nicotinic acetylcholine receptors, it increases the release of beta-endorphin, dopamine, serotonin, norepinephrine, acetylcholine, and corticosteroids.
+However, the mechanism by which nicotine potentiates the effect of neuroleptics in Tourette syndrome remains unclear.
+The potentiating effect of nicotine can be blocked by the nicotinic receptor antagonist mecamylamine.

 - for the treatment of concomitant anxiety disorders, including panic attacks;